Kuuuube/Hover_Distance_Limiter/README.md

 ## Explanation of the values:

-**Minimum Hover Distance:** The minimum raw hover distance where input will be sent.
+**Minimum Hover Distance:** The minimum HoverDistance where input is sent.
+(When **Use ReportID Workaround** is enabled, ReportID is used.)

-**Maximum Hover Distance:** The maximum raw hover distance where input will be sent.
+**Maximum Hover Distance:** The maximum HoverDistance where input is be sent.
+(When **Use ReportID Workaround** is enabled, ReportID is used.)

+**Use ReportID Workaround:** Uses ReportID to filter input instead of raw hover distance values.
+Many tablets do not send raw hover distance but will send general pen detection strength readings which can be used to limit hover distance.

 <br>

-## How to find raw hover distance:
+## How to find HoverDistance or ReportID:
 - Open tablet debugger by going to `Tablets > Tablet debugger...`
-- Put your pen within detection range of tablet
+- Put your pen within detection range of your tablet
-- The `Tablet Report` box will show `HoverDistance` which is the raw hover distance.
+- The `Tablet Report` box will show `HoverDistance` or `ReportID` which is the raw value for each.

-    (If a `HoverDistance` does not show in the debugger that means your tablet is not compatible.)
+    (If a `HoverDistance` is not shown, the current tablet is not compatible with the default method.
+Enabling **Use ReportID Workaround** and using `ReportID` values will work on some tablets.)